niiicolai/03a_data_parsing_server_part_2/README.md

 # Use Server A as parser for Server B
 1. Start the development servers (A & B)
-2. Test one of the URLs below requesting server A to use server B as parser
+2. Test one of the URLs below
     * http://localhost:3000/csv.json?url=http://localhost:3000/data.csv&header=Name,Age&server=A
     * http://localhost:3000/json.json?url=http://localhost:3000/data.json&server=A
     * http://localhost:3000/xml.json?url=http://localhost:3000/data.xml&server=A